kraken-coder/kraken-coder/README.md

-### Hi there 👋, Suraj, a Javascript developer, ecommerce enthusiast and content creator.
+### Hi there 👋, Suraj, a Javascript developer, ecommerce and crypto/blockchain enthusiast and content creator.
 I am on a mission to make tech and the web accessible to everyone from any background.
 I love writing articles about javascript and react and on my freetime i answer questions on stackoverflow.

 - 🔭 I’m currently working on [Buyzooka](https://join.buyzooka.io)